tomrtk/fish-code/src/ui/README.md

 ### Compile changes to CSS/JavaScript

-Using the command below, but are compiled at once.
+Use the command below.
 View `pnpm run` for other options.

 ```sh
 pnpm install